mrc-ide/covid19_South_Korea_report/README.md

       b. table_2_long_2020-07-13.csv: Cumulative daily numbers of cases broken down by region and by epi-link type(e.g. whether the case is an imported case, part of the Shincheonji cluster, another cluster, contact of case etc.)

-      c. pie_chart_2020-07-13.csv: Contribution of each type of epi-link to overall case incidence in the last 2 weeks
+      c. pie_chart_2020-07-13.csv: Contribution of each type of epi-link to overall case incidence in the last 2 weeks as reported daily

 2. References